dingxiong/programming-books/system-design/src/logs.md

 ## Distributed Tracing

-First, distributed tracking refers to the tracking of traffic/requests across all the different services and components, giving you a clear picture of what's happening in a large picture.
+First, distributed tracing refers to the tracking of traffic/requests across all the different services and components, giving you a clear picture of what's happening in a large picture.